huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the vpc resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the vpc resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new resource.
 Changing this creates a new vpc resource.

 * `cidr` - (Required) The range of available subnets in the VPC.
 The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.